 If you are new to our blog, you’ll find that we have done a LOT of different units.
 The category button above will be a huge help in finding what you need.
 And of course, you can check out our store for a long list of units and packets.
 If you are looking for specific units or topics, you might want to check out these resource pages:

-- History Units Page — We’ve studying everything from the Ancient World through the Civil Rights Movement and everything in between!
+- History Units Page — We’ve studied everything from the Ancient World through the Civil Rights Movement and everything in between!
 We’ve done tons of hands-on history projects, read amazing book, watched some incredible documentaries and films and all along the way I’ve been making notebook pages and other activities.
 Many of our notebook pages are free — some such as our World Facts Packet, Civics and Government Unit, American Revolution, Slavery and the Civil War, Age of Exploration, European History 1500-1750 (Renaissance/Reformation/Age of Absolutism), World War I, World War II, Cold War, Ancient Egypt, Ancient China and others are in our store.